 I have not worked in a nurse led environment, please can you explain the differences?

 Working in a nurse led environment means that care is planned and managed by nurses.
 Doctors are not on-site 24/7.
 Outside of 9 – 5 hours the shift co-ordinator may be the most senior person in the building.
 However, you would not be unsupported – at Rainbows there is a senior nurse (Band 7/8) on call 24/7 for advice and support so there is always someone more experienced to talk to about any concerns.
 Where necessary, in exceptional circumstances they may also come into the hospice to provide additional support outside of normal working hours.
 24/7 medical cover is provided by a team of GPs with specialist expertise in palliative care and they will come into the hospice at any time if needed.
-For further information about the role of a nurse you can contact Matron or deputy Matron.
 You may also wish to consider a bank nurse post.